davidmoten/hilbert-curve/README.md

 Usage
 ---------
+### Limits
+Maximum bits is 63, dimensions is not practically limited (sure you can specify 2^25 dimensions but that's a lot of data per point!).

+### Small

 The maximum index on the Hilbert curve is 2<sup>dimensions*bits</sup> - 1.
 If your `bits * dimensions` is <= 63 then you can increase performance and reduce allocations by using the <b>small</b> option which uses `long` values for indexes rather than `BigInteger` values.
 JMH benchmarks show up to 30% better throughput using `small`.

 ### Index from point